Vehicle registration plates of Bangladesh

 The plates are installed in both the front and rear of the vehicle, with the rear plate permanently attached to the vehicle.
 The plate is only removed when the vehicle has reached the end of service and has been sold for scrap.
 New vehicles are not delivered to the purchaser until the plates have been attached at the dealership.

+On October 31, 2012, the BRTA launched the Digital Number Plate project, where they would start to issue new standardized retro-reflective plates with embossed characters and an RFID tag for tracking and identification purposes.
+Private vehicles would have black characters on a white background, while commercial vehicles would use black characters on a green background.

+Previously, private vehicles would have white characters on a black background, and commercial vehicles would have black characters on a white background, and the characters were sometimes painted on by hand.

+In June 2020, the BRTA announced personalised number plates, where people can choose registrations numbers they prefer, for an increased registration fee.